John Hale (British Army officer): Family

+All of their named children survived infancy, and seventeen of the twenty-two outlived their father.
+Hale bought a farm near Guisborough which he renamed Plantation House, and where the family grew up.

 His daughter Harriet married Lawrence Dundas, 1st Earl of Zetland.
-Her sister Anne married Henry Walker Yeoman, and Mary married Thomas Lewin.
-Of his sons, John junior had a distinguished political career in Canada.
-Richard became Vicar of Harewood, a living which was in the gift of his uncle Lord Harewood, and Vicesimus was a judge in India.
+Her sisters Anne and Mary married Henry Walker Yeoman and Thomas Lewin, respectively.
+Of his sons, John Jr. had a distinguished political career in Canada; Richard became Vicar of Harewood, a living which was in the gift of his uncle Lord Harewood; and Vicesimus became a judge in India.
 Francis and Edward were clothiers.
-None of the General's sons held high military office.
+None of the general's sons held high military office.

-Hale was not a rich man, and there is good reason to believe that he had some difficulty in providing for so large a family.
-Although his wife was the sister of a Countess, her own will shows that some of the younger sons were badly provided for.
+John Hale was not a rich man, and there is good reason to believe that he had some difficulty in providing for so large a family.
+Although his wife was the sister of a countess, her own will shows that some of their younger sons were badly provided for.

 There is a celebrated portrait of Mary Chaloner Hale as Euphrosyne, one of the three Graces, by Sir Joshua Reynolds, who also painted her husband.
 It now hangs in Harewood House, the home of her sister Anne, who married Edward Lascelles, 1st Earl of Harewood.